fasrc/prometheus-slurm-exporter/README.md

 This collector pulls the current [state](http://slurm.schedmd.com/scontrol.html "scontrol") of all the nodes in the cluster and then computes overall stats of the cluster such as number of nodes down, number of nodes in use, etc.

+### SlurmPartitionStatusCollection

+This collector reconstructs current partition state using several slurm commands to give a comprehensive summary of partition usage, allowing visibility into partition evolution over time.

 ### SlurmSeasStatsCollector

 This collector pulls stats for Harvard SEAS.

+### SlurmKempnerStatsCollector

+This collector pulls stats for the Kempner Institute.

+### SlurmKempnerSacctCollector

+This collector pulls stats for the Kempner Institute

+### SlurmKempnerNodeStatusCollector

+This collector pulls stats for the Kempner Institute.

 ## Usage